sttoracle/ORACASB/README.md

 ![](images/CASB/01-please-wait-screen.png)

 > NOTE: Once logged in, Salesforce may ask you to verify your identity by sending a code to the email address used to sign-up.
 If so, retrieve the one-time verification code from your email.
+This will not be required if you follow these instructions as part of a workshop where you recieved an assigned Salesforce Developer account.

 Upon log in, you will be asked to confirm that you want to grant access to the Oracle CASB Cloud Service: